-- Feed parents and children from the regular preaching of God's Word. - Teach and encourage parents in their calling to raise their children in the nurture and the admonition of the Lord. - Set wise guidelines for the baptism of children and their partaking of the Lord's Supper. - Realize that many of the church's future members and leaders are in their midst now as children.
+- Feed parents and children from the regular preaching of God's Word. - Teach and encourage parents in their calling to raise their children in the nurture and the admonition of the Lord. - Set wise guidelines for the baptism of children, membering into the church, and their partaking of the Lord's Supper. - Realize that many of the church's future members and leaders are in their midst now as children.
 Setting teaching priorities to train today's children well can help prepare a stronger church of the future. - Decide on a healthy, sustainable number of classes/programs to offer, balancing needs with available budget and volunteers. - Establish volunteer serving limits to ensure that all volunteers are also being well-fed themselves. - Create an effective child protection policy to keep children and volunteers safe.
-Abuse scars children and destroys a church's ministry. - Appoint a like-minded administrator/team who to implement the pastors' vision. - Choose one elder/pastor as liason, overseer and encourager of Children's Ministry and its leadership.
+Abuse scars children and destroys a church's ministry. - Appoint a like-minded administrator/team mplement the pastors' vision. - Choose one elder/pastor as liason, overseer and encourager of Children's Ministry and its leadership.
 He receives regular updates on families, volunteers, programs, curriculum changes, and arising issues.
 He takes charge of difficult situations and bears the burden of enforcing unpopular but needful actions.
 He reports back to the other pastors, so they can pray, advise, and care well for those involved, too.

-Note: Pastoral leadership does not mean that no guidance will be needed to make good decisions.
+Note: Pastoral leadership does NOT mean that pastors; will not need guidance to make good decisions regarding children's ministry.
 The best leaders are humble learners.
 Pastors will need the wise insights of the Children's Ministry team, parents, teachers, and others to make the best decisions for the whole church.
 With many advisers, come the best decisions!